 Most recently, Mr. Allum worked at PETROTRIN, initially serving as the Vice President of Refining and Marketing (2008-2009) and, thereafter, as President (2009-2012).
 As President of Petrotrin, Mr. Allum was responsible for the company’s strategic goals, working with all stakeholders to develop and implement the company’s business objectives to maximize shareholder value.
 At the helm of the company, he was able to develop a highly motivated, business-oriented and customer-driven organization.

 In the course of his service at the respective companies, Mr. Allum has had extensive technical and management training and has attended numerous international meetings and conferences.
 He was appointed as a Director on the Board of NGC in September 2015.

-Mr. Ganness holds a BSc in Engineering from the University of the West Indies (UWI) with First Class Honors and an MSc. in Electrical and Computer Engineering (Systems Control and Optimization) from the University of Toronto.
-He is a member of the Institute of Electronic and Electrical Engineers (IEEE) and a former Vice-Chairman of the Industrial Application Society (IAS)
+Mr. Ganness holds a BSc in Engineering from the University of the West Indies (UWI) with First Class Honors, and received an MSc. in Electrical and Computer Engineering (Systems Control) from the University of Toronto in November 2010.

 Mr. Ganness has knowledge and experience in financial markets and products including equity pricing and markets, derivative products and forex trading.
 He was appointed as a Director on the Board of NGC in September 2015.